 Local Tests

-Testing code locally before committing/pushing it to the remote Git repository is very important to avoid problems with the CI Pipeline's execution.
-This article concerns itself with local tests of JavaScript modules used with Oracle Database 23c Free-Developer Release.
+Testing code locally before committing/pushing it to the remote Git repository is very important to avoid problems with the CI Pipeline’s execution.
+This article concerns itself with local tests of JavaScript modules used with Oracle Database 23ai on Linux x86-64.
 JavaScript Modules are an interesting new database feature allowing developers to process data where they live using one of the most popular programming languages.
 With the addition of JavaScript Oracle Database features 3 programming languages (PL/SQL and Java being the other 2).
-The feature enabling JavaScript support on Linux x86-64 in Oracle Database 23c Free-Developer Release is known as Multilingual Engine (MLE).
+The feature enabling JavaScript support on Linux x86-64 in Oracle Database 23ai is known as Multilingual Engine (MLE).

 The MLE team has provided the TypeScript declarations used by all MLE built-in modules on NPM, documentation can be found on GitHub.